By: Sarah Stone

 Let’s take a closer look at the pluses of involving others in your travel blog.

 This can be hit or miss depending on who you ask and how you both feel about compensation, but it may be worth looking into.
-Some bloggers are more than happy to write guest posts for others—they see it as a stamp of approval from one blogger to another, and are more than willing to contribute.
+Some bloggers are more than happy to swap guest posts—they see it as a stamp of approval from one blogger to another, and a way to generate a bit more traffic from one another.

 A guest post is a great way to be more involved in your travel blog community, and can even jumpstart your creativity.
 Seeing how someone else writes for you can open you up to all kinds of new ideas.